 1 Peter 4:11 (NLT) – Do you have the gift of speaking?
 Then speak as though God himself were speaking through you.
 Do you have the gift of helping others?
 Do it with all the strength and energy that God supplies.
 Then everything you do will bring glory to God through Jesus Christ.
 All glory and power to him forever and ever!
 Amen.

-Realize that the gifts that Paul indicates are not the only gifts and talents in the body of Christ.
-Consider the power of music that the musician expresses, of encouragement that those who are natural at encouraging others possess.
-Consider the sound person who makes it possible for more people to hear the message, lesson, or music that otherwise would not be able to be heard.
-Whatever your talents are use them to the glory of God to do your part in edifying the body of Christ.
+Realize that the gifts that Paul indicates are not the only gifts and talents in the body of Christ.?
+Consider the power of music that the musician expresses, of encouragement that those who are natural at encouraging others to possess.?
+Consider the sound person who makes it possible for more people to hear the message, lesson, or music that otherwise would not be able to be heard.?
+Whatever your talents use them to the glory of God to do your part in edifying the body of Christ.

 The Gifts to the Church